Taxel/PlexTraktSync/README.md

 The above config means that a job is running every 6 hours, alternating between the two "servers".
-The PlexTraktSync container also has a [docker compose profile] called "schedule" which means that it won't run automatically when you run for example `docker-compose up`.
+The PlexTraktSync container also has a [docker compose profile] called "schedule" which means that it won't run automatically when you run for example `docker compose up`.

 [docker compose profile]: https://docs.docker.com/compose/profiles/